 The withdrawal symptoms, in my case, were short but very strong.

 Indeed, in the first three days, I was not good at anything.
-Because these days, the nicotine leaves the body, and the process by which the body recovers made me feel very bad, instead of feeling better.
+These days, nicotine leaves the body, and the process by which the body recovers makes me feel horrible instead of feeling better.

 The condition I had, I can associate it with the flu state.

-Three days I was in bed, with intense headache, very irritated and nervous, without appetite, and without energy because I felt a complete pain in the body.
+For three days, I was in bed with an intense headache, very irritated and nervous, and without appetite and energy because I felt complete pain in my body.

 But my smoking cravings symptoms I kept them under control with the help of my profession.
-I told myself that my will to have a healthy life is much stronger than my cravings.
+I told myself that my will to have a healthy life was more substantial than my cravings.

-Yoga has helped me to deal with the stress and tensions, helped me to maintain my figure, not being affected by weight gain after quitting smoking.
+Yoga has helped me to deal with stress and tension, enabled me to maintain my figure, and not be affected by weight gain after quitting smoking.
 My health has been restored after the excess of tobacco, and especially, it still keeps me smoke-free.

 The benefits of quitting smoking have shown their power.
-Besides the internal benefits it has brought to the body, I enjoyed the ease with which I could breathe, my skin regained its color and elasticity, the food seemed to smell much better and had a much more pleasant taste.
+Besides the internal benefits it has brought to the body, I enjoyed the ease with which I could breathe, my skin regained its color and elasticity, and the food seemed to smell much better and had a much more pleasant taste.
 I regained my concentration because I no longer felt my brain like in the fog.
-I started to “see” the things more clear, which improved a lot my creativity.
+I started to “see” things more clearly, which improved my creativity.

-To do not forget to mention: quitting smoking helped me, as well, to save the money which normally I would have paid for cigarettes.
+Do not forget to mention that quitting smoking helped me, as well, to save the money that I usually would have paid for cigarettes.
 And there was a lot of money.

-If you are a smoker, and you come so far in reading this post, it means that you are interested in this topic.
+If you are a smoker and have come so far in reading this post, you are interested in this topic.
 So, do yourself a favor to have a second thought about smoking.

-Because nicotine is highly addictive (can be addictive as alcohol, cocaine or heroine), the process of quitting smoking becomes much more difficult.
+Because nicotine is highly addictive (it can be as addictive as alcohol, cocaine, or heroin), the process of quitting smoking becomes much more difficult.

-That is why, psychological different excuses are invoked:
+That is why psychologically different excuses are invoked:

-- You realize that smoking is bad, but you do not see it as bad as it is presented.
+- You realize that smoking is terrible, but you do not see it as bad as it is presented.

 - You are afraid that if you quit smoking, you will gain weight.
-But every concern on gaining weight after quitting smoking has and the solution.
+But every concern about gaining weight after quitting smoking has a solution.

-- You have tried before, but you have not resisted the temptation because of the stressful lifestyle.
+- You have tried before but have not resisted the temptation because of the stressful lifestyle.

 Instead, in focusing on finding excuses, why not think about the reasons why you should quit smoking?